stem After school program - registration - 2019/2020

 In the first week of the program, there will be extensive instrument orientation and safety training followed by a careful review of each individual’s interests and expectations from the program.
 We will do our best to ensure everyone has a detailed plan by mid-October regarding what they wish to study.
 Once a project has been chosen and the background literature research is completed, careful planning of experiments will take place and be reviewed by at least one advising scientist.
 Students may work individually or in groups of 2 to 3.

-Although much of our emphasis has been in the life sciences because of the equipment on hand, it is quite possible for participants to execute engineering and computer science projects.
-As in any authentic scientific investigation, it will take motivation, commitment, and tenacity.
-The single most important outcome for any participant is learning the intellectual process and physical techniques that science uses to improve the human condition and the world we live in.
+As in any authentic STEM investigation, it will take motivation, commitment, and tenacity.
+The single most important outcome for any participant is learning the intellectual processes, skills, and manual techniques that scientists and engineers use to make the world a better place for all life on Earth.

 Pricing per session: